Why Do I Procrastinate And How To Stop Procrastinating

 This often happens when you need to start something new or doing something different than before.
 This is maybe similar to the concept of “fear of failure.”

-In this case instead of being afraid of failure you afraid that you can’t meet your high standards.
+In this case, instead of being afraid of failure, you are afraid that you can’t meet your high standards.

 Solution: Accept that there is no such thing as a perfect job, aim to do your best, and be happy with the output.

 People sometimes don’t know how to stop procrastinating because they are unable to make decisions promptly.